A walk of about 2 km

 - The tuktuk (pronounced touktouk) is the modern version of the bicycle rickshaw

-- You can choose between 45 minutes and 3 hours tours.
+- There is a choice of tours from 45 minutes to 3 hours.
 We recommend the 1h30 tour.
 Ideal to discover Paris with family or friends.
-It's great fun and the tour is guided by pros!
+It's great fun and the tour is guided by professionals!

 - All info on Tuk-tuk tours here

-Finally, a little practical information: don't hesitate to take the 73 bus which goes up or down all the Champs-Elysées
+Finally a little practical info: do not hesitate to take the bus 73 which goes up or down all the Champs-Elysées